 Metastatic breast cancer (also called stage IV) is cancer that has spread to other parts of the body outside of the breast and lymph nodes, such as the lungs, liver, bones or brain.
 Many factors determine the best course of treatment, including where it has spread, your symptoms and the type of tumor (for example, if it is hormone receptor positive or negative).
 While metastatic breast cancer cannot be cured, there are numerous treatment options and many people are able to live long, happy lives after this diagnosis.
 New treatments are continually being developed.

-Treatment for metastatic breast cancer may include any combination of the following therapies, either together, separately or in sequence.
+Treatment may include any combination of the following therapies, either together, separately or in sequence.

 Hormone therapy is often used when tumors are hormone receptor positive.
 Examples include tamoxifen, fulvestrant and aromatase inhibitors such as letrozole.
 They often can help slow or stop the growth of the cancer, and can shrink some tumors.